medhavi27/ASO-Web-App/documents/design-journey.md

 Blog posts displayed as flex elements- including details like who wrote it, a title, a date and a link

-Form to add a new blog post with the data mentioned above

 ```